Dinulo/hash/README.md

 This repository is merely a school project I've done in order to advance my skills in C#.

 ## Binary
-Since this is a Visual Studio project, the binary file can be found in [/Hash/bin/Debug](https://github.com/Proktophantasmist/hash/tree/master/Hash/bin/Debug) as Hash.exe.
+Since this is a Visual Studio project, the binary file can be found in [/Hash/bin/Debug](https://github.com/Dinulo/hash/tree/master/Hash/bin/Debug) as Hash.exe.

+## Source code
+The main source code is located in [/Hash/Form1.cs](https://github.com/Dinulo/hash/blob/master/Hash/Form1.cs).